 An early and vital decision that has to be made for any capital project is the owner’s selection of a project delivery system that will be utilized to execute the project.
-This decision ultimately influences the language in the contract, the timing of its signing, and the overall framework for work execution.
+This decision ultimately influences the language of the contract, the timing of its signing, and the overall framework for work execution.

 Two of the most commonly used delivery systems are design-build and design-bid-build.
-Below, we detail everything you need to know about design-build vs. design-bid-build, including key differences, benefits of each delivery system, and how to choose between the two.
+Below, we detail everything you need to know about design-build vs. design-bid-build, including key differences, the benefits of each delivery system, and how to choose between the two.

 Design-Build vs. Design-Bid-Build: Key Differences

 Design-bid-build is a traditional delivery method that is particularly popular for small capital projects.
-Typically, in this approach, the owner outlines the scope of the project before bidding detail engineering and design.
+Typically, in this approach, the owner outlines the scope of the project, which serves as a foundational reference point for subsequent phases before bidding detail engineering and design.
 The result of detail engineering and design is an Issued for Construction (IFC) package that is used to bid construction.
-At this point, the general contractor, subcontractors, and material vendors carry out the build per the design specifications.

 Understanding the Benefits of Each Delivery System

 Each project delivery system has unique benefits for project owners.
 However, it is important to understand that both approaches can be highly successful with proper pre-project planning, scope definition, and execution strategy.
-Here are some of the top benefits for each delivery system:

 Choosing Between Design-Build vs. Design-Bid-Build